ruggable/tap-facebook/README.md

 ### Run the Tap w Ruggable configs

-Currently, we've got 4 properties files split out for testing:
+Currently, we've got 4 properties files split out for testing.
+Each hits a different endpoint.
+These will be consolidated in the final version:

 `tap-facebook -c config.json -p fb_properties_metrics.json -s state.json`